 What are the Hippocampi?

 We have two hippocampi in our brains, one on the left, the other on the right.
 It’s one hippocampus and two hippocampi.
 Hippocampus is Latin for seahorse.
 Consequently, in cross-section, a hippocampus looks like the curled tail of a seahorse.
 Our neural seahorses are to be found in the medial portion of our temporal lobes, as shown in the figure below.
 The brain’s seahorses play a crucial role in forming memories.
 Additionally, the hippocampi play a prominent role in mood, stress and emotional resilience.
-Importantly, a large body of MRI studies has shown that longer or repeated depressive episodes are linked with progressive hippocampal shrinkage.
+A large body of MRI studies has shown that longer or repeated depressive episodes are linked with progressive hippocampal shrinkage.
 In the brain, shrinkage or volume loss is also called atrophy.

 The Problem with Shrinkage of the Hippocampi

 Why does this matter?
-It’s critical because hippocampal volume loss doesn’t just correlate with depression – it predicts worse treatment response, higher relapse rates, and poorer recovery.
+It’s critical because hippocampal volume loss doesn’t just correlate with depression – it predicts worse treatment response,higher relapse rates, and poorer recovery.
 In other words, untreated or poorly treated depression can leave a lasting “scar” on the brain.

 The Dementia Connection: Shrinkage of the Hippocampi